vnikesh/8086-002---Project/Deliverable/Data Cleaning Documentation/Data Cleaning Documentation.md

    - Percent_of_Spending_Nation         - **POS_Nation**
      - **Procedure**
         - Select the required column names and replace them with their abbreviations.
--  Removed the rows where the average spending is **0**, as it doesnt help us in the analysis.
+-  Removed the rows where the average spending is **0**, as it doesn't help us in the analysis.
 -  Change the values with **percentage** to **decimal** values to help in analysis.

 # Data were verified Excel: